 Cost of installation

 Installation prices quoted below are for very simple roofs, over 1,000 sq. feet.
-Your total cost will vary depending on many variables, such as roof size and complexity, geographic region, etc. Any additional insulation and details will increase the final price.
+Your total price will vary depending on many variables, such as roof size and complexity, geographic region, etc. Any additional insulation and details will increase your total labor charges.

 PVC membrane: $6.50 – 7.50 + per sq. ft.